 OrigoDB is an in-memory event-sourced database engine for NET/Mono environments.
 It allows users to design custom data models to fit their needs.
-It is designed to be easy for developers to use, and may have worse performance in order to meet this goal.
+It is not optimized for performance, and prioritizes simplified commands over performance in some cases.

 OrigoDB was last updated in December 2016 and is no longer active development.
 However, in June 2017, DevrexLabs created a new database (MemState), which it describes as a redesign of OrigoDB.
 MemState is still under active development.

 OrigoDB does not support checkpoints.
 However, it has the ability to take snapshots, which are similar to checkpoints.
 Snapshots can only be taken between writes and store a copy of the database in a file on disk.
 Unlike checkpoints, these are optional and are not needed to persist data.

 OrigoDB has implicit transactions.
 Each read and write is treated as a separate transaction, and access to the database is controlled by a reader/writer lock.
 Writes are strictly sequential and take an exclusive lock on the database, and reads run concurrently using a shared lock.
 A custom command class can be used if several reads and writes need to be executed as a single transaction.
 OrigoDB supports fully ACID transactions on a single node.
 However, atomicity, isolation, and consistency are not guaranteed when data is partitioned across several nodes.

 OrigoDB has the option to use only immutable data structures in memory.
 Using this model, a write takes the state of the database as input and outputs a new state, which becomes the current state.
 When a read begins, it takes the current state as input, and uses this state for the duration of the read.
 Therefore, each transaction maintains its own copy of the database.
 Using this model, a read can occur concurrently with any other transactions (reads and/or writes), and at most one write occurs at a time.

 Indexes can be created using C# collections, which are implemented as arrays, hash tables, or red-black trees.